 In Vietnam, as the public transportation is yet to be developed, owning personal transportation is a necessity.
 Because cars are costly, many locals have resorted to afford their own motorcycles.
 This has not only worsened traffic congestion but also severely deteriorated the air quality in big cities like Hanoi or Ho Chi Minh.

 However, since Vietnam is a highly agrarian society, in contrary to the bustling concrete jungles, the countryside or highland see verdant fields and breathtaking terraces boasted with fresh and crisp air.
-Therefore, it would be a huge miss if you’re still hesitating making plans to Vietnam.
+Therefore, it would be a mistake about Vietnam if you think Vietnam is polluted everywhere.
 The perfectly manicured rice terraces and various unique cultural experiences await you.

 6. Vietnamese cuisine is ALL about pho.